Kia Forte: Safety

 In a small overlap frontal crash test carried out by the Insurance Institute for Highway Safety (IIHS), the Kia Forte scored the lowest in the group in 2013.
 The test simulates the front corner of the vehicle hits a tree, utility pole, or even another vehicle at 40-mph.
 According to the IIHS, this situation accounts for about a quarter of the serious injuries sustained in frontal crashes.
 The 2017 redesigned Kia Forte earned the Insurance Institute for Highway Safety (IIHS) top safety pick for the compact car segment.

 IIHS test results based on the 2018 Kia Forte:

 Third generation (BD; 2018)

-On 15 January 2018, Kia unveiled the third generation Forte sedan at the 2018 North American International Auto Show in Detroit, Michigan.
+On 15 January 2018, Kia unveiled the third-generation Forte sedan at the 2018 North American International Auto Show in Detroit, Michigan.
 Taking styling cues from the Kia Stinger, the new Forte adopts a cab rearward exterior, resulting in a fastback profile and a short trunklid.
 The car is constructed with 54% advanced high-strength steel that is stronger than the outgoing model.
 The Forte will be offered with a 2.0L I4 carried over from the second generation model mated to either a 6-speed manual transmission, 6-speed automatic, 7-speed DCT, or Kia's first CVT, which Kia refers to as an IVT.

+The third-generation Kia Forte hatchback was later unveiled in late 2018 in South Korea, and is only available in selected markets such as Australia, Canada, Mexico, New Zealand, Trinidad and Tobago, Argentina, Chile, Cameroon, Seychelles, Brunei, Kuwait, Lebanon, Saudi Arabia, Mongolia, Hong Kong, South Korea, Singapore, and Fiji.